I found out I was expecting Grace two months after my wedding.

 How fortunate for these keyboard warriors to be so comfortable in their own skin that they feel confident enough to judge another person’s appearance.

-As far as I’m concerned, the women who took part in the Mothercare campaign are to be celebrated for all their fleshy, lumpy, stripy glory, not belittled for their bravery.
+As far as I’m concerned, the women who took part in the Mothercare campaign are to be celebrated in all their fleshy, lumpy, stripy glory, not belittled for their bravery.

 I wish I shared their courage, I wish I could take my daughter swimming without worrying about my mum tum, but the fact is, no matter how much I tell myself it doesn’t matter, I still don’t love my body.